DurationFull-time 6 months, Other

-This accounting program is aimed at graduates of non-accounting disciplines who want to broaden their career prospects.
+This accounting course is aimed at graduates of non-accounting disciplines who want to broaden their career prospects.

 In order to meet accreditation requirements, you will need to complete the Master of Professional Accounting, which includes compulsory curriculum areas designated by CPA Australia and Chartered Accountants Australia and New Zealand or the Master of Professional Accounting (CPA Australia Extension).

-Our program offers studies in the core areas of accounting and business and social, environmental, cultural and ethical issues that affect contemporary business environments.
+Our course offers studies in the core areas of accounting and business and social, environmental, cultural and ethical issues that affect contemporary business environments.

 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.